dib-lab/2020-paper-sourmash-gather/manuscript.md

 There are other opportunities for improving on these initial explorations.
-The availability of abundance counts for each element in the _Scaled MinHash_ is not well explored, since the process of _removing elements_ from the query does not use them .
+The availability of abundance counts for each element in the FracMinHash is not well explored, since the process of _removing elements_ from the query does not use them .
 <!-- David comment: could use a compressive sensing approach here: